-Dutch Apple Pie!
-Loaded with apples, raisins, cinnamon and the most delicious pastry I’ve ever eaten!
+Dutch Apple Pie! or Hollandse Appeltaart is loaded with apples, raisins, cinnamon and the most delicious pastry I've ever eaten!
 Be sure to have a lovely cup of coffee to go with a slice of pie in true Dutch tradition!

-Should you ever visit a Dutch person, don’t be surprised if you are offered a piece of their home made apple pie.
-It’s a wonderful recipe, with a slight crunch texture from the pastry, the flavour of cinnamon and the slight sharpness of the apples.
+Should you ever visit a Dutch person, don't be surprised if you are offered a piece of their homemade apple pie.
+It's a wonderful recipe, with a slight crunch texture from the lattice top pastry, the flavor of cinnamon, and the slight sharpness of the apples.

 The pie itself is not dry at all because it is absolutely loaded with juicy apples and sultanas.
 The pastry is crumbly and buttery and just melts in your mouth.
 It really is quite a pie!

 If you have lots of apples, it is worth making a few of these pies and freezing them, either before or after baking, either way will work well.

 Serve on its own with a cup of Dutch coffee, or have as a dessert, warm or cold, with a blob of whipped cream or ice cream.
 Please enjoy!